 If you are a parent not receiving payments, it can be helpful to talk with your co-parent first.
 This is especially useful if you and your co-parent have a good relationship, and can discuss what can be done to resolve the situation outside of court.
 The court can be brought in to take steps to ensure parents make support payments if this is unsuccessful.

-A parent who cannot pay their support payments due to financial changes should petition for a modification with the court.
+A parent who cannot pay their support payments due to financial changes should petition for a modification with the court in Lincoln, NE.
 If the initial support calculation was made incorrectly, the parent should appeal that decision as unfair.
 Ignoring the situation and continuing to not make payments will only worsen the consequences you may face.

 Nebraska Child Support Agencies